 By the way, I wouldn’t pay much attention to the “predicted light performance” portion of the “cut report” which appears above on the cut report as a multi-colored bar graph located in the lower right corner of the cut report because it is not something which is produced based upon the diamond actually being scanned for light return.
 In other words, this is not a concept that is comparable to the ASET Scope results or the Light Performance report issued by the AGS Laboratory.

-Rather it is a computerized estimation of “light performance” based upon the proportions of the diamond as determined during the computerized proportions analysis.
-It’s something which I consider to be a marketing feature that might seem impressive to consumers, but which actually provides nothing in terms of actual insight into the visual performance of the diamond beyond what is already provided by the analysis of the proportions.
+Rather it is a computerized estimation of “light performance” based upon the proportions of the diamond as determined during the analysis of the computerized proportion.
+It’s something that I consider to be a marketing feature that might seem impressive to consumers, but which actually provides nothing in terms of actual insight into the visual performance of the diamond beyond what is already provided by the analysis of the proportions.

 So overall you’ve found a nice rendition of a round brilliant cut diamond hybrid, it is certainly worthy of consideration, it’s just a matter of how far you want to take things in terms of precision and overall sparkle factor.